 - Wines with higher sugar content tend to need more sulfites to prevent secondary fermentation of the remaining sugar.

-- Wines that are warmer in temperature release free sulfur compounds (the nasty sulfur smell) and can be “fixed” simply through decanting and chilling the wine.
+- Wines that are warmer release free sulfur compounds (the nasty sulfur smell) and can be “fixed” through decanting and chilling the wine.

 Why Are Sulfites in Wine?

-Very simply, sulfites help preserve wine and slow chemical reactions which cause wine to go bad.
-(Ever open a wine and it’s bad by the next day?)
+Very simply, sulfites help preserve wine and slow chemical reactions, which cause a wine to go bad.
+(Ever open a bottle of wine, and it’s bad by the next day?)